 Coconut Cream: This is the solid portion from one can of full fat coconut milk.
 To be sure the solid portion has separated out, it is best to refrigerate the can the night before.
 I didn’t here though, I just used a room temperature can.
 One can contains about ¾ cup of solid coconut cream so one can is perfect for this recipe.

-3. Now make the lemon curd.
-Add the lemon juice, cornstarch, turmeric, salt and agar agar (only if you want the curd stiff enough to pipe or use in a pie or tart, otherwise leave the agar agar off), to a pot with a non-stick surface.
+Step 3.
+Now make the lemon curd.
+Add the lemon juice, cornstarch, turmeric, salt and agar agar (only if using for a pie or to pipe), to a pot with a non-stick surface.
 Turn heat to medium high and set a timer for 2 minutes.

+Step 4.
 Stir every moment.
 As the mixture heats, it quickly curdles and turns to a paste.
-As soon as it turns to a smooth paste, QUICKLY lift the pan off and turn off the heat.
+As soon as it turns to a smooth paste, quickly lift the pan off and turn off the heat.
 This moment was between 1 minute and 2 minutes for me.
 It will look like this:

-4. NOW pour in the liquid coconut cream and sugar, put the pan BACK on the stove and turn it BACK ON to medium heat, and begin stirring again.
+Step 5.
+Now pour in the liquid coconut cream and sugar, put the pan back on the stove and turn it back on to medium heat, and begin stirring again.
 This second stir-heat session will last between 4 and 6 minutes.
 Basically you want to be sure everything is combined and fairly smooth and glossy.
 However, it won’t be perfect.
 It will be lumpy.
 Once you feel you have gotten it as combined as it’s going to get, take the pan off the stove, and turn off the heat.

-I wanted to use my curd for these cupcakes, so I poured it directly from the blender jar into a piping bag without the tip cut.
-I let it cool about 30 minutes, then I cut the tip of the piping bag and filled the cupcakes as you see below:
+It makes a delicious spread on toast, or filling in baked goods.
+To use it as a filling for these cupcakes, I poured the curd directly from the blender jar into a piping bag without the tip cut.
+I let it cool about 30 minutes in the refrigerator, then I cut the tip of the piping bag and filled the cupcakes as you see below:

 - Topping for cupcakes, danish, muffins or cakes